 In addition to helping to increase the occupancy rate, by accepting longer stays, hosts can also reduce the effort as there will be fewer turnovers.

 The Association for Short-Term Rental Homeowners (ASTRHO) has been launched to provide owners of short-term rentals with more educational resources.
 The president of the ASTRHO board, Heather Richer, commented that their aim is to create a professional community and help advance this specific segment.

-The website of the association provides discussion boards, e-learning courses, and opportunities for networking.
+The website of the association provides discussion boards, e-learning courses, and opportunities for networking, and a comprehensive LMS for small businesses.
 To join, homeowners have to pay a monthly fee of only $10.
 They also offer a free two-week trial.

 It will now be easier for property owners to use Alexa in their properties.
 Amazon has introduced a new Alexa to help manage residential buildings.

 A property manager will be able to tailor the Alexa device for individual properties.
 The device will also be able to be reset remotely to its standard settings after a guest has checked out.
 In the past, guests have shared their issues regarding the threat that smart home technology can pose to their privacy.
 Therefore, this new feature that will boost transparency and trust could be a great solution.

 Matt Landau, the founder of Vacation Rental Marketing Blog (VRMB) has now launched another valuable resource for vacation rental managers.
 “How To Save Your Vacation Rental Business” is a new podcast series that will help vacation rental managers with unfair regulations.
 The series, consisting of 10 episodes, will be hosted by Dana Lubner, the director of sales at Effortless Rental Group.